py-actions/flake8/README.md

 ![action example picture](https://user-images.githubusercontent.com/17570430/101988765-1d5b0080-3c9c-11eb-91c6-69b0e4846ba3.png)

 This action runs flake8 with [reviewdog](https://github.com/reviewdog/reviewdog) on pull requests to lint to lint python source files while creating annotations.
 It does this by installing the Python [flake8 package](https://pypi.org/project/flake8/) in an environment with a Python interpreter and executes flake8 stylistic and logical linting of Python source files.
 Following [reviewdog](https://github.com/reviewdog/reviewdog) is used to parse the bash output into github annotations.
 Flake8 and reviewdog installation and execution defaults can be configured with optional Action settings.
+This action is meant to be run inside a existing workflow and therefore does not does not install [python](https://www.python.org/) or setup a python environment.

 ## Quick Start